+Ever buy a smoked turkey leg at the deli and you could only eat 1/3 of it because it was so tough?
 I love the prepackaged smoked turkey drumsticks I buy at WalMart and I found how to cook them fall-off-the-bone-tender.
 First I Googled how to heat the Eddy’s smoked turkey drumsticks and got a lot of wrong answers.
 Most said simply heat them up in the oven or microwave — that leaves them very, very tough.
 I experimented to find how to heat them so they are tender.
 I found the juiciest way to cook them so they fall right off the bone.
 This applies also for the Frick’s Smoked Turkey Drums and Alexander & Hornung Smoked Turkey Legs.

 Here is the oven method I used for years, but I now prefer cooking them on the stove — see directions below for both methods.
 Continue reading

 A guest was finishing with a question: Guest: I will give you some examples.
 One would be the whole idea of going to psychics for readings.
 The whole idea then of us having psychic ability and trying to develop that ourselves in order to give psychic readings.
 The idea of Astrology and the value of that?